yasinvahora56/EMS/README.md

 ## ⚙️ Usage

-You can use the following default credentials for testing the application:
+You can use the following default credentials for testing the application onine:

 * **Admin Login:**
     * **Email:** `admin@gmail.com`